Rustic-Citrus/PythonicBattleships/README.md

 ## Introduction

 There are many ways to play Battleships.
-There's the classic game done on a grid, there're websites, and you can even buy it on Steam.
+There's the classic game done on a grid, there are websites, and you can even buy it on Steam.
 Now, there is a way to play it with Python.

-It's not perfect, and I'm still ironing out the bugs, but in its current state, it works.
+It is not perfect, and I am still ironing out the bugs, but in its current state, it works.
+More or less.

 ## Dependencies